 COVID-19 Pandemic - The government presents its daily update

 QUÉBEC CITY, Nov.
-28, 2020 /CNW Telbec/ - The most recent data on the evolution of COVID-19 in Québec show 1,480 new cases, bringing the total number of people infected to 139,643.
-The data also report 37 new deaths, for a total of 7 021.
-Among these 37 deaths, 10 have occurred in the last 24 hours, 23 have occurred between November 21 and November 26, 2 have occurred before November 21 and 2 have occurred at an unknown date.
-The number of hospitalizations increased by 9 compared to the previous day, for a cumulative total of 678.
-Among these, the number of people in intensive care increased by 3, for a total of 93.
-The samples conducted on November 26 amount to 29,652 for a total of 3,845,808.
+29, 2020 /CNW Telbec/ - The most recent data on the evolution of COVID-19 in Québec show 1,395 new cases, bringing the total number of people infected to 141,038.
+The data also report 12 new deaths, for a total of 7 033.
+Among these 12 deaths, 4 have occurred in the last 24 hours and 8 have occurred between November 22 and November 27.
+The number of hospitalizations decreased by 13 compared to the previous day, for a cumulative total of 665.
+Among these, the number of people in intensive care decreased by 1, for a total of 92.
+The samples conducted on November 27 amount to 24,450 for a total of 3,870,258.

 Summary Data Evolution Table1